irvinlim/acf-recaptcha/readme.txt

 1. Frontend look

 == Changelog ==
+= 1.0.2 =
+* Prevent reCAPTCHA from showing up on backend

 = 1.0.1 =
 * Support translation of error messages
 * Fix for reCAPTCHA API not being enqueued in certain themes